sagemath/trac_to_gh/Issue 7429.md

 # Issue 7429: pari is misbuilt on OS X using xcode 3.2.1, making sage be mostly broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7429

 Original creator: was